Metrics that Matter: The Must-Have Call Center KPIs for 2025

 1. Performance Insights: KPIs provide clear visibility into agent performance and operational efficiency.

-2. Quality Improvement: Helps in identifying areas needing improvement in service quality and customer satisfaction.
+2. Quality Improvement: Helps identify areas needing improvement in service quality and customer satisfaction.

 3. Resource Optimization: Enables efficient allocation of resources like staffing and technology based on demand patterns.